faimin/ZDOpenSourceDemo/ZDOpenSourceOCDemo/Pods/ZIKRouter/README.md

 - [x] Support Swift and Objective-C
 - [x] Support iOS, macOS and tvOS
-- [x] Routing for UIViewController / NSViewController, UIView / NSView and any classes
+- [x] Routing for UIViewController / NSViewController, UIView / NSView and any OC class and swift class
 - [x] Dependency injection
 - [x] **Locate module with its protocol**
-- [x] **Locate module with identifier, compatible with other URL router**
+- [x] **Locate module with identifier, compatible with other URL router framework**
 - [x] **Prepare the module with its protocol when performing route, rather than passing a parameter dictionary**
 - [x] **Declare routable protocol.
 There're compile-time checking and runtime checking to make reliable routing**
-- [x] **Use different require protocol and provided protocol inside module and module's user to make thorough decouple**
+- [x] **Use different required protocol and provided protocol inside module and module's user to make thorough decouple**
 - [x] **Decouple modules and add compatible interfaces with adapter**
-- [x] Declare a specific router with generic parameters
 - [x] Encapsulate navigation methods in UIKit and AppKit (push, present modally, present as popover present as sheet, segue, show, showDetail, addChildViewController, addSubview) and custom transitions into one method
 - [x] Remove an UIViewController/UIView or unload a module through one method, without using pop、dismiss、removeFromParentViewController、removeFromSuperview in different situation.
 Router can choose the proper method
 - [x] **Support storyboard.
 UIViewController / NSViewController and UIView / NSView from a segue can auto create it's registered router**
 - [x] Error checking for view transition
 - [x] AOP for view transition
+- [x] Detect memory leaks
+- [x] Send custom events to router
 - [x] Auto register all routers, or manually register each router
 - [x] Add route with router subclasses, or with blocks